statico/femtostats/README.md

 1. Host the image `ghcr.io/statico/femtostats` wherever you want.
    - Check out the `docker-compose.yml` file in this repo as an example.
    - See below instructions on creating a Maxmind account to resolve geographic location at the country level.
-   - Specify a `PASSWORD` env var to protect your dashboard behind a password (the username is `admin`).
+   - Set a `PASSWORD` env var to protect your dashboard behind a password (the username is `admin`).
+   - Set a `DATA_DIR` env var to store the SQLite database and Maxmind database.
+(Default is `/tmp`.)
+1. Run `pnpm knex migrate:latest` to initialize the database.
 1. Include the tag `<script defer src="https://your-femtostats.com/data.js"></script>` on the pages you want to track.
 1. For custom event tracking, call `window.femtostats('event name')`